New Owner Frequently Asked Questions

 Can I drive my car during a software update?

-Software updates prevent your car from driving as a safety measure.
-We recommend scheduling update installations when your Tesla is not needed.
+During a software update, you are unable to drive your car as a safety measure.
+We recommend scheduling update installations when your car is not needed for driving.

 What kind of regular maintenance can I expect with my new Tesla?

 Your car has been engineered to monitor consumption and wear-and-tear of serviceable components thus reducing the number of components requiring regularly scheduled maintenance or inspection.
 Currently only three items have scheduled maintenance intervals: tire rotation, brake fluid replacement and battery coolant replacement.